joshbeckman/notes/blog/photos/index.md

 - blog
 ---

-This is still a work-in-progress.
+This is still a work-in-progress - for now, I'd just go browse photos on [the main blog index](/blog).

 Check back in the future.